Theatre Royal, Nottingham – Access Information September 2021

 For all audio described performances, if you would like to listen to the introductory notes, you should collect your headset in good time to take your seat 15 minutes before the start of the performance.

-Prior to a performance and during the interval, the Access Officer, Emily Noakes, will be available in the public areas and will be happy to provide any assistance.
+Prior to a performance and during the interval, the Front of House Manager, will be available in the public areas and will be happy to provide any assistance.
 Alternatively, the Access Desk Steward will do their upmost to offer assistance to any issues you may experience during your visit.

 Useful Information and Contact Details